lovebirdsx/efficiency/README.md

 ## 3. File Merge

-Merge multiple files into one file, which is useful for making context for ask ai.
+* Merge multiple files into one file, which is useful for making context for ask ai.
+* Combine use with this google chrome extension [chatgpt-cli-extension](https://github.com/lovebirdsx/chatgpt-cli-extension) to ask chatgpt with multiple files.

 **Settings:**